sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

 ### Feature support

-We support some SCIM 2.0 features:
+We support the following SCIM 2.0 features:

 - ✅ Updating users (PATCH)
 - ✅ Pagination for listing users